etboi1/startup/README.md

 For this deliverable I properly styled the application into its final appearance.

 - **Header, footer and main content body on most pages** - the pages for creating goals and sharing them are intended to be more like pop-ups, so there are no footers on those.
 - **Navigation elements** - I dropped text-decorations (underlines) and changed colors for all anchor elements.
 I also changed the background and text colors when you hover over all anchor elements.
+Obviously, there was also a lot of other from-scratch css I wrote to style the navbar appropriately in a flexbox.
 - **Responsive to window resizing** - my app looks appropriate on all window sizes and devices.
+There is some break-down as the window size gets really small, but I figured it was good enough.
 - **Application elements** - I tried to keep a good-looking and consistent color scheme.
-Used good contrast and whitespace (or just negative space on pages that aren't white).
+Used good contrast and whitespace (or just negative space on pages that aren't white, such as the login page).
+I used a wide variety of elements including:
+    - Accordions: incorporated using the Bootstrap CSS Framework on the personal and shared goals pages
+    - Buttons: used from-scratch css to make good-looking buttons that changed background and border color upon hovering over them
+    - Inputs: including textareas, selects, etc. I resized these, changed the colors and the response when a user selects one
 - **Application text content** - Consistent fonts as the same font family is used across all pages.
 Purposely did not use a font with serifs because it looked old and  ghetto.
 - **Application images** - The image on the front page is responsive to window resizing.
 I also added a border around it.
 <!-- ## JavaScript Deliverable